Super funds deliver small gains in August despite market turbulence

 Still, the executive reiterated the long-term horizon of super returns, encouraging members “to focus on blocking out short term noise in favour of longer term outcomes”.

-He also noted that, as super balances are expected to rise and fall, members’ risk appetite and age should be considered in determining if they should take any action around their investment choice.
+He also said that, as super balances are expected to rise and fall, members’ risk appetite and age should be considered in determining if they should take any action around their investment choice.

 “For anyone concerned about their super balance and how it will perform most funds have a range of education and tools available on their websites.
 Some funds will also provide members access to financial advice, however it’s important to check if there is any cost associated with using advice services,” Rappell said.